Tachyon condensation

-Tachyon condensation is a process in particle physics in which a system can lower its energy by spontaneously producing particles.
+Tachyon condensation is a process in particle physics in which a system can lower its potential energy by spontaneously producing particles.
 The end result is a "condensate" of particles that fills the volume of the system.
 Tachyon condensation is closely related to second-order phase transitions.

 Technical overview

 Tachyon condensation is a process in which a tachyonic field—usually a scalar field—with a complex mass acquires a vacuum expectation value and reaches the minimum of the potential energy.
 While the field is tachyonic and unstable near the local maximum of the potential, the field gets a non-negative squared mass and becomes stable near the minimum.

 The appearance of tachyons is a potentially serious problem for any theory; examples of tachyonic fields amenable to condensation are all cases of spontaneous symmetry breaking.
 In condensed matter physics a notable example is ferromagnetism; in particle physics the best known example is the Higgs mechanism in the Standard Model that breaks the electroweak symmetry.